 Although there are varying evolutionary and psychological theories surrounding jealousy and fear, in simple terms they are both products of our own self-esteem.
-Jealousy and any related insecurities stem from protection, neediness and scarcity: the thought that if someone steals my loved one away from me, I will be left with nothing!
+Jealousy and any related insecurities stem from protection, neediness and scarcity: the thought that if someone steals my loved one away from me, I will be left with nothing.

 The only way to fully trust your girlfriend or boyfriend is to rid yourself of any fear of losing them.
 The feelings may not always be rational because trust issues have a habit of burying themselves deep in our subconscious.
-I have even had married men (men who are with women that have supposedly committed their entire LIFE to them) who still have this fear of losing their partner and show signs of mistrust every time their wife is away from them for any length of time.
+I have even had married men, men who are with women that have supposedly committed their entire LIFE to them, who still have this fear of losing their partner and show signs of mistrust every time their wife is away from them for any length of time.
 This sounds absurd on the face of it but confirms the fact that subconscious feelings of mistrust can often be greater than any logical or justified feelings.

 Setting the boundaries of your relationship:

 Having said that, whilst the above compromise may work for many couples out there, it is still suppressing the root cause of any trust issues.
-In theory, as long as two people are clear and honest about wanting to be in a monogamous relationship, there should be no need for any ‘boundaries’, as any misaligned scenarios will be wholly innocent.
+In theory, as long as two people are clear and honest about wanting to be in a monogamous relationship, there should be no need for any boundaries, as any misaligned scenarios will be wholly innocent.

 Wanting to know everything your partner gets up to:

 This statement is not to be confused with having a genuine interest and excitement to know what your partner gets up to in your absence.
-This is concerning the people who want to know intricate and nugatory details from their girlfriend or boyfriend (if they’ve been on a night out for example) and then become aggrieved if they later find out they haven’t been told everything.
+This is concerning the people who want to know intricate and unnecessary details from their girlfriend or boyfriend (if they’ve been on a night out for example) and then become aggrieved if they later find out they haven’t been told everything.

-A common situation that men in relationships come to me about is in trusting their girlfriend when she is out socialising with other guys, or perhaps if she is still in touch with an ex-boyfriend.
+A common situation that men in relationships come to me about is in trusting their girlfriend when she is out socialising with other men, or perhaps if she is still in touch with an ex-boyfriend.

-The only way to encourage your partner to be completely open with you is to ensure they know that you will never overreact, or more importantly JUDGE them if they tell you potentially undesirable facts.
+The only way to encourage your partner to be completely open with you is to ensure that they know you will never overreact, or more importantly, judge them if they tell you potentially undesirable facts.